scrapy/scrapy/docs/faq.rst

 --------------------------------------------------------------

-Those messages (logged with ``DEBUG`` level) don't necesarilly mean there is a problem, so mat not need to fix them.
+Those messages (logged with ``DEBUG`` level) don't necesarilly mean there is a problem, so you may not need to fix them.

 Those message are thrown by the Offsite Spider Middleware, which is a spider middleware (enabled by default) whose purpose is to filter out requests to